 - What would be the typical next job for the person who has this job?
 Is there a “career path” for people in this job?

-- (My personal favorite) Where did the last person in this job go – promotion, lateral, or out?
+- (My personal favorite) Where did the last person in this job go – promotion, lateral, or out of the company?

 It’s important for job seekers to remember to ask about things that are relevant to their job satisfaction.
 Speaking from personal experience, it’s very painful to go to a job for an employer where you discover you are unhappy working – the culture, the people, the ethics, or the location are just wrong for you.
 The job interview is a good place to discover how the employer measures up to the job seeker’s requirements.